dylanbrandtner/CarND-Behavioral-Cloning-P3-Dylan/README.md

 I used this data for training the model.
 The ideal number of epochs seemed to be 20 as evidenced by a leveling off in validation loss after this point.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.
 My final validation loss was 0.0221.

-This improved my results dramatically, and to some degree (as will be shown below), I could also force the car into a bad situation by taking temporary manual to drive it off onto the curb, and the model would recover.
+This improved my results dramatically, and to some degree (as will be shown below), I could even force the car into a bad situation by taking temporary manual control to drive it onto the curb, and the model would recover.

 ## Result